Pfizer dampens Astra bid hopes with German Merck cancer deal

 Merck will get an upfront payment of $850 million from the U.S. drugmaker for sharing rights to develop its experimental immunotherapy drug with Pfizer.
 It is also eligible for up to $2 billion in payments based on the medicine's future success.

-Merck's MSB0010718C is part of a class of drugs known as anti-PD-L1 therapies, which work by blocking a tumour's ability to evade the immune system's defences.
+Merck's MSB0010718C is part of a class of drugs known as anti-PD-L1 therapies, which work by blocking a tumor's ability to evade the immune system's defense.

 The exclusive nature of the deal means Pfizer and Merck cannot collaborate with any other drugmaker in the PD-LI or related PD-1 area, unless they jointly agree to do so.